Annual Compliance

 | Employer Annual Return — IR7 | 31 July of the year following the tax year | Tax Department (TaxisNet) | Penalty per employee per day of delay |

-| VAT Returns (quarterly filers) | 10th of the month following the end of the VAT quarter | Tax Department (VAT Service) | €51 penalty per late return + interest on late VAT |
+| VAT Returns (quarterly filers) | 40 days after end of VAT quarter | Tax Department (VAT Service) | €51 penalty per late return + interest on late VAT |

 The Cyprus Registrar of Companies (DRCOR) maintains a public register of all Cyprus-registered companies.
 The annual return and financial statements filed with the Registrar are publicly accessible via the e-filing portal at efiling.drcor.mcit.gov.cy.

 The Annual Return (form HE32) must be filed within 28 days of the company's Annual General Meeting (AGM).
 The HE32 contains: current list of shareholders and their shareholdings; current directors and their details; registered office address; share capital structure (authorised and issued); and any charges over company assets registered at the Registrar.
-The filing fee for the HE32 is €350.
+Note: the €350 annual company levy was abolished with effect from 2024 — no annual Registrar levy is payable on Cyprus companies.

 The audited financial statements must accompany or follow the HE32 filing.
 They are filed using the DRCOR e-filing system and become part of the public record.
 This means any member of the public — including competitors, suppliers, customers, or journalists — can access the company's balance sheet, profit and loss account, and notes to the accounts.